 Virtually any home that was built prior to the 1970s has had some upgrades over the decades.
-However, this is no guarantee that the house will be able to sustain the updates or improvements you have in mind.
+However, this is no guarantee that the renovated old house will be able to sustain the updates or improvements that you have in mind.
 You may long for a classic Victorian home with central heating, but the home may not support ductwork installation.

 It is crucial you find a home that is a good candidate for the way you want to live in it.
 Otherwise, you will waste time and money trying to make the home more comfortable while you sit in discomfort.
 There is a lot of variation in old or historic homes, so you may need to look at several homes before you find one that will survive retrofitting or upgrades.

 Many older homes are located in historic districts or are labeled historic homes by the city or region.
 Any homes you consider with this classification may have limits on the additions or changes you can make, especially to the exterior structure of the home.
 Historic districts usually have regulations on the color of exterior paint you must use, or the type of siding you can purchase.

 You may be limited to making additions that maintain the same architectural style as the rest of the home.
 Usually, cities openly publish their policies for these homes, so you can find out well in advance what will be expected of you as a homeowner.

 Are old houses worth buying?
 If you aspire to own an older home, you may have years ahead of delighted ownership of a town treasure.
 A thorough inspection of each home you want to buy helps you to minimize stress and reduce costs spent on unexpected repairs and improvements.
 That way, you can buy an older home on your terms, with all the information you need.